 “Currently, there is no good evidence to support the use of glucosamine for hip or knee OA” [osteoarthritis].

-A year ago a study of crystalline glucosamine sulfate showed that this form was as effective as NSAIDs in alleviating joint pain (Current Medical Research and Opinion, June, 2016).
+On the other hand, a 2016 study of crystalline glucosamine sulfate showed that this form was as effective as NSAIDs in alleviating joint pain (Current Medical Research and Opinion, June, 2016).

-Another study from this spring reported that the same patented glucosamine formulation worked better than acetaminophen (International Journal of Rheumatic Diseases, online March 23, 2017).
+Another study from 2017 reported that the same patented glucosamine formulation worked better than acetaminophen (International Journal of Rheumatic Diseases, online March 23, 2017).
 However, the company that makes this product chose not to share its data with the reviewers.

 We recognize that anecdotes are not science.
 Accounts from readers can never compare to randomized, double-blind, placebo-controlled clinical trials.
 That said, we suspect that some people benefit from glucosamine and others do not.
 The special crystalline formulation might be effective, but the raw data are not readily available.
 Here are some stories for your consideration: